Youtube video for this section is still under creation. Please be patient ^^

 Note that NOT everything of Yacana's internal magic appears in these logs.
 We don't show

-everything because many time-traveling things are going around the history of an Agent and
+everything because many time-traveling things are going around inside the history of an Agent and

 printing a log at the time it is generated wouldn't always make sense.